Pear Cut Diamonds | Guide, Proportions, L/W Ratio

 pear cut diamond

-When considering diamond clarity, buyers should focus on two key factors.
 First, determine the budget and select a clarity grade accordingly.
 While flawless diamonds are highly regarded, VVS and VS1 grades offer excellent quality without the premium cost.
-Inclusions are natural features of diamonds, and some dealers may even prefer VVS clarity over flawless, as it helps distinguish natural diamonds from moissanites.
+Inclusions are natural features of diamonds, and some dealers may even prefer VVS clarity over flawless, as it helps distinguish natural diamonds from moissanite.
 However, lab-grown diamonds can also have inclusions.
-For those on a budget, SI2 or higher is suitable for 1 carat diamonds, as long as they appear eye-clean.
-Avoid large, visible inclusions, especially black crystals under the table.
-Ideally, look for diamonds with a clean table and minor inclusions dispersed throughout.

 Second, clarity should be balanced with the other 3Cs: carat weight, color, and cut.
 Opting for a high clarity grade at the expense of size or cut quality can be unwise.
 For instance, a well-cut 0.8-carat diamond may appear larger than a poorly cut 1 carat diamond with inferior proportions.

-The chart below offers guidance on selecting the appropriate clarity grade for a pear cut diamond based on its carat weight.
+The chart below offers guidance on selecting the appropriate clarity grade for a pear cut diamond based on its carat weight:

 <0.5 Carat